nodesecurityscan/node-production-scan/README.md

 # 🛡️ Node Production Scan

-Stop wasting time on false positives from npm audit.
+Stop treating all npm audit vulnerabilities as real production risks.

+Most of them are not exploitable in runtime — this tool shows you which ones actually are.

 This tool helps you understand:

-- which vulnerabilities are реально exposed in production
+- which vulnerabilities are exposed in production
 - and which ones are just noise (dev dependencies, tooling, non-runtime paths)

 ---

 ## Example (Express)
+npm audit:
 - Critical: 1
 - High: 3

+Production reality:
 - Runtime exposure: 0

+👉 Same project, completely different risk perception.
 👉 npm audit says "high risk"
 👉 production reality: no runtime exposure